The unrolled quantum group inside Lusztig's quantum group of divided powers

 We have given a systematic construction of the quasi-Hopf algebra with modular tensor category in \cite{GLO18}.
 Essentially we construct quantum groups, where already the Cartan part is a quasi-Hopf algebra determined by the quadratic form on the finite abelian group.
 The resulting quasi-Hopf algebra can also be viewed as modularization of the extended Hopf algebra in the previous bullet. \end{itemize}~\\

-\item Taking the unrestricted quantum group $U_q^{\K}$ gives a much larger category fibred over $G^\vee$ according to the action of $\mathcal{O}(G^\vee)$ (e.g. according to the action of $K^{2r}$).
-The fibres are known (in the case $\ell$ prime to $2d_\alpha$) to be semisimple on elements in regular conjugacy classes of $G^{(\ell)}=G$, for arbitrary $\ell$ we would expect something similar.
-On the other hand there are singular points like $\mathcal{C}_0$ (all $K^{2r}=1$) where we get the representations of the small quantum group.
+\item Taking now the unrestricted quantum group $U_q^{\K}$ gives a much larger category. which is fibred over $G^{(\ell)}$ according to the action of $\mathcal{O}(G^{(\ell)})$, e.g. according to the action of $K_\alpha^{2\ell_\alpha}$.
+In the case $(\ell,2d_\alpha)=1$ the fibres are known to be semisimple categories on elements in regular conjugacy classes of $G^{(\ell)}=G$, for arbitrary $\ell$ we would expect something similar.
+On the other hand there are singular points, most importabtly the fiber $\mathcal{C}_0$ with all $K_\alpha^{2\ell_\alpha}=1$, where we get the representations of the small quantum group.
 Studying quantum invariants attached to this situations is fascinating, in particular studying the invariants at the singular points using complex analysis on the variety $G$.\\

-The author's construction can also be applied to the unrolling of this situation.
-The authors suggestion would moreover be that this unrolled is again a subalgebra of a larger Hopf algebra, which is a curious hybrid of $U_q^{\K}$ and $U_q^{\mathcal{L}}$.
-Both points are made explicit in what follows. \end{itemize}